Congratulations on your new puppy!

 In addition to checking for and treating any worms throughout your dog’s life, it is also extremely important to provide preventative treatment for heartworms.
 At Animal Medical Care, we’ll help you determine the best way to both prevent worms and treat them should your dog become infected.

-Spay or neuter your puppy – recommended at approximately 4-6 months depending on lifestyle and breed.
+Recommended at approximately four to six months, depending on lifestyle and breed.

 Spaying or neutering your pet will help control the overpopulation problem and also prevent certain health and behavioral problems.
 At AMC, we go to great lengths to make sure this procedure is the safest it can be and pain-free for your dog.

 Flea and tick prevention and treatment are essential to your puppy’s health.
-Prescription medications are highly effective, but any flea and tick treatment should be given with caution to avoid adverse, and sometimes severe, reactions.
-AMC will advise you on the best treatment for your dog, proper timing and dosage, and proper application.
+Prescription medications are highly effective, but any flea and tick treatment should be given with caution to avoid adversely, and sometimes severe, reactions.
+AMC will advise you on the best treatment for your dog in addition to proper timing, dosage, and application.

 Nutrition and exercise are the basics of taking care of your new pet.
-How you feed and exercise your puppy depends on its individual circumstances.
+How you feed and exercise your puppy depends on his or her individual circumstances.
 Puppies generally require more frequent meals in smaller quantities than adult dogs.
-Puppy food should be higher in fat and fed for the first twelve to eighteen months, depending on your dog’s breed and size.
+Puppy food should be higher in fat and fed for the first 12 to 18 months, depending on your dog’s breed and size.
 Puppies also require plenty of play and exercise for muscle development.

 General canine care on a routine basis contributes to your puppy’s overall well-being.
-General care includes trimming nails, cleaning ears, bathing and grooming, brushing teeth, and providing durable safe toys.
+General care includes trimming nails, cleaning ears, bathing, grooming, brushing teeth, and providing durable safe toys.